RebeccaCrecelius/100-days-of-code/log.md

 ### Day 41: March 22, 2024

 **Today's Progress**: Added button container and centered button alignment.
 Started fixing button classes which were improperly labeled before.
+Added three logotype variations to the image folder.

 **Thoughts**: I am happy the buttons are aligned to the center.